Georgetown upsets Big East top seed Villanova 72-71 at MSG

 Harris rattled in the first and swished the second to make Georgetown 23 of 23 from the line, the first time a team has shot 100% on at least 20 attempts in the Big East Tournament.

 With no timeouts left, Caleb Daniels rushed up court and got off a long 3-pointer in traffic for Villanova, but it missed badly.
-The top-seeded Wildcats (16-6), playing without injured star Collin Gillespie, had won three straight Big East Tournament titles.
+The top-seeded Wildcats (16-6), playing without injured star Collin Gillespie, had advanced to the Big East semifinals the last five times the tournament was completed.

-“Down the stretch it got down to a one-possession game and they executed those last two possessions a little bit better than us,” Villanova coach Jay Wright said.
-“We had a tough time controlling Harris.”
+Last year’s ended halfway through the noon quarterfinal, when the pandemic brought the college basketball season to a halt.

+With COVID-19 restrictions still in place, the Garden was mostly empty for an old-school Big East rivalry between Wildcats and Hoyas.
+Ewing’s booming voice echoed through the rafters. ”Rebound!
+Rebound!” he shouted after just about every Villanova shot went up.

 Robinson-Earl led the Wildcats with 26 points and Jermaine Samuels added 20.

-Villanova opened an 11-point lead with 8:50 left in the second half and appeared ready to cruise to a sixth straight appearance in the Big East semifinals.

-But the Hoyas went on a 13-1 run and took a 63-62 lead with 5:05 left when Jahvon Blair made a long 3 from up top.

-The Wildcats steadied themselves and went up 70-65 with 1:29 left on consecutive 3s by Cole Swider and Robinson-Earl.
+The Wildcats went up 70-65 with 1:29 left on consecutive 3s by Cole Swider and Robinson-Earl.

-Robinson-Earl made one of two from the line to make it 71-70 with 18.2 seconds left, and Ewing called a timeout to set up a play and put the ball in Harris’ hands.
+Robinson-Earl made one of two from the line to make it 71-70 with 18.2 seconds left, and Ewing called a timeout to put the ball in Harris’ hands.

-Last year’s Big East Tournament ended halfway through the noon quarterfinal, when the pandemic brought the college basketball season to a halt.

-With COVID-19 restrictions still in place, the Garden was mostly empty for an old-school Big East matchup between Wildcats and Hoyas.
-Ewing’s booming voice echoed through the rafters.
-“Rebound!
-Rebound!” he shouted after just about every Villanova shot went up.
+”Down the stretch it got down to a one-possession game and they executed those last two possessions a little bit better than us,” Wright said. ”We had a tough time controlling Harris.”

 BIG PICTURE

-Georgetown: The Hoyas, who are 8-4 since a COVID-19 pause, avoided a three-game sweep by Villanova.
-Georgetown had not won a Big East Tournament game since 2016 before beating Marquette in the first round Wednesday.
+Georgetown: The Hoyas are 8-4 since a COVID-19 pause.
+They had not won even a single Big East Tournament game since 2016 before beating Marquette in the first round Wednesday.

 Villanova: Playing its second game without Gillespie (knee), their senior point guard and co-conference player of the year, the Wildcats started Chris Arcidiacono – whose big brother Ryan led the Wildcats to a national title in 2016 – for the first time.